Conversion Optimization

 • Fewer possible distractions

-One of the most common optimization advice you’ll hear is reducing form fields.
-HubSpot’s study and Unbounce’s infographic reveal that.
+One of the most common optimization advice you’ll hear is 'reduce form fields'.

-It all boils down to your business goals.
+It all boils down to your business goals and where the shopper is in the buyer's journey.

-Prospective customers have different wants and needs when browsing your eCommerce store.
-You’ll have to be intentional about what you expect from them as well as the value you’re offering for their time.
-Your form fields need to reflect this.
+You’ll have to be intentional about what you expect from customers as well as the value you’re offering for their time.

 However, if your prospective customers are already in your sales funnel, forms with longer fields will be more effective in segmenting them basis their needs.